There’s no doubt about it – website speed matters now more than ever before!

-Browser caching is a technology that allows a website visitor’s browser to store copies of your site’s individual pages so that, if the visitor returns in the future, the content can be called up from within the cache – rather than reloading the entire page.
-This saves on the number of resources used to display your pages, resulting in faster overall load times.
+Browser caching is a technology that allows a website visitor’s browser to store copies of your site’s individual pages so that, when the visitor returns in the future, the content can be called up from within the cache rather than reloading the entire page.
+This saves the number of resources used to display your pages, resulting in faster overall load times for your visitor.

 Tip #6 – Turn on Gzip compression

 Gzip compression is a technology that minimizes the size of browser-based HTTP responses – sometimes by as much as 70%.
 If that doesn’t make sense, don’t worry.